GLOBAL MARKETS-Dollar rules; ECB stimulus boosts bonds but not stocks

 Commodities also fell as the virus outbreak worsened.
 The pandemic has killed almost 9,000 people globally, infected more than 218,000 and prompted widespread emergency lockdowns.

-Gold fell 1%, and like other assets was buffeted by volatility.
-Copper hit its down-limit in Shanghai.
+Gold fell 0.8%, and like other assets was buffeted by volatility.
+Copper hit its down-limit in Shanghai, and benchmark futures traded in London fell to their weakest in over four years.

 Underlining expectations of severe economic damage from the pandemic, J.P.
 Morgan economists forecast the U.S. economy will shrink 14% in the next quarter and the Chinese economy will lose more than 40% on an annualised basis in the current one.